On the structure of (banner, odd hole)-free graphs: The structure of (banner, odd hole)-free graphs

 Consider a vertex $x \in R \cup S$.
-Suppose $x$ is not adjacent to some vertex $v_i$ of $A$.
-Since $x \not\in Q$, it must be adjacent to $v_{i-1}, v_{i+1}$.
-Thus, for any two consecutive vertices of $A$, the vertex $x$ must be adjacent to at least one of them.
+Since $x \not\in Q$, for any two consecutive vertices of $A$, the vertex $x$ must be adjacent to at least one of them.
 Since $A$ has an odd number of vertices, $x$ must be adjacent to some two consecutive vertices of $A$.
-We have established (\ref{eq:two-consecutive}).
+So (\ref{eq:two-consecutive}) holds .
 Next, we show that